elegoupil/Hackatania-FlyNow/README.md

   - Suggested itineraries for your trip.

 ## Note
-The project code is currently **hidden** because we are working on further ideas that we are not ready to make public.
-However, we are sharing this repository to demonstrate its existence and promote the project in case someone is interested in contributing.
+There are still some ongoing developments and new ideas in progress.

 ## Want a Demo?
 If you don't believe it, reach out to us!
 We'd be happy to provide **live demonstrations** to showcase FlyNow in action.

 ## Curious?
-For the most curious ones, here’s the link to a **demonstration video**: [FlyNow Demo (Hackaton 2024 - Catania)](https://www.youtube.com/watch?v=9BYvgBMRvL0)
+For the most curious ones, here’s the link to a **demonstration video**: [FlyNow Demo (Hackathon 2024 - Catania)](https://www.youtube.com/watch?v=9BYvgBMRvL0)